johnridesabike/johnridesabike.github.io/src/pages-markdown/software/coronate/index.md

 Unlike most web apps, Coronate doesn’t keep your data in “the cloud” (e.g. someone else’s computer).
 Instead, your data is saved to your browser’s storage.
 This mostly works well, but it comes with caveats: a) moving data from one device to another is frustrating, b) backing up and making copies of data is frustrating, and c) browsers manage their data differently from each other and are sometimes eager to quietly delete or restrict storage.

-Coronate addresses these in a couple of ways.
-First, you can manually load and save your data through its “options” screen.
+You can manually load and save your data through its “options” screen.
 If you create a tournament on your work laptop and want to ensure its records are preserved, just go to the options and save the file somewhere safe.
 At any point, you can open Coronate again and load the data.
-Second, you can use the portable Electron version for Windows (only the Windows version is portable).
-This will give you a standalone *.exe* file and a *data* folder that you can save where you want: a USB drive, your DropBox, wherever.

 ## 🌅 The future